levoai/docs/docs/api-observability/install-guide/other-installation-options.md

 foo@bar:~$ levo mirror create
 ```

 The CLI will ask for some inputs.
-First it will ask for the Elastic Network Interfeace resource id of the source instance from which you want to mirror the traffic.
+First it will ask for the Elastic Network Interface resource id of the source instance from which you want to mirror the traffic.

 ```bash
 ?
 What is the source Network Interface resource id? [your-source-eni-for-traffic-mirroring] Getting source mirroring details...
 ```

-Then CLI will as for the Elastic Network Interfeace resource id of the target satellite instance you want to mirror the traffic to.
+Then CLI will as for the Elastic Network Interface resource id of the target satellite instance you want to mirror the traffic to.

 ```bash
 ?
 What is the target Network Interface resource id? [eni-for-satellite-running-traffic-listener]